A Community-Focused Law Firm That’s Here For You

 If a creditor does not file their claim within the allotted time, the claim is forever barred.
 When a claim is filed, it can be contested and the dispute will be resolved in a lawsuit.
 When there is no objection to the claim, that creditor is entitled to be paid from nonexempt assets in the order of priority established by law.

-Specific property of the decedent, such as the home, is exempt from the claims of creditors.
-Certain creditors, such as funeral bills, have a priority in payment.
+Specific property of the decedent, such as the home, is exempt from the claims of creditors, and certain creditors – funeral bills, for example – have a priority in payment.
 All of these matters are sorted out during the probate administration.

 Does probate take years to complete and cost a fortune?